harmenhoek/pcfems/README.md

 - Help texts in forms.
 - Manage interface: open flags (with resolve), assigned items (with return) and items under warranty (with remove warranty) overview added.
 - Success messages on all Manage pages when creating, updating or pressing a single action button.

+2020-01-08
+- In manage openflags, flagged_by and flagged_on is retrieved by querying the item history.
+- Added success messages to ems views.
+Not fully tested.
+- Added flag functionality to item-detail: show current flag and button to flag / resolve flag.
+- Added Lightbox to detail page (ekko-lightbox 5.3.0).
+When default image (now SETTING), no lightbox.
+- Hide Home and Scan when logged out

 ## History